Tucupita Marcano Player Props: Pirates vs. Giants

 Tucupita Marcano At The Plate

-- Marcano is hitting .243 with 12 doubles, two triples, three home runs and 10 walks.
+- Marcano has 12 doubles, two triples, three home runs and 10 walks while batting .243.

-- In 21.0% of his games this year, Marcano has tallied at least one RBI.
-In three of those games (4.8%) he recorded two or more RBI, while he was responsible for three or more of his team's runs in one contest.
+- In 20.6% of his games this season, Marcano has had at least one RBI.
+He's picked up more than one in 4.8% and driven in three or more of his team's runs in one contest.

-- In 14 of 62 games this season, he has scored, including multiple runs once.
+- He has scored at least once 14 times this season (22.2%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.